zac-poe/web-crawler/readme.md

 - `<Get>`: result of last Get operation
 - `<Repeat>` the number of the current Repeat iteration, starting with 1

+If you so choose, you can overwrite the systematically provided values with an `Evaluate` block.

-The Sequence blocks define a new nested variable scope, inheriting any existing variables.
+Each Sequence blocks define a new nested variable scope, inheriting any existing variables, as well as resetting Repeat to 1.

 ### Samples
 - Output some lorem ipsum: [lorem-ipsum.yaml](samples/lorem-ipsum.yaml)